 Therefore, Christian artists and intellectuals should seek to advance a renaissance in the pursuit of the knowledge of the glory of God; the expression of our charismatic giftings in works of art which restore the proper relationship of man to God.
 We should learn for God; to worship Him; to serve Him; walking in the Cross becoming ever more Christlike by the righteous embodying of our full humanity.
 This points far beyond ideology.
 But what renaissance can Christians expect when we so often do not even lead our own churches?

 While God tells us directly in Luke 16:8 that the children of this world are more shrewd or “wise” than the children of light in their own way, it is a tragedy that our own (potential) cultural contribution is suppressed.
 However great the literary contribution of a poet who rejects Christ, it will always be the work of someone who was not “light”; who did not know agape love; did not cross the bridge to remain in the secret places; does not have the mind of Christ; whose mind was not renewed by the Holy Spirit.
-Thus the true joy of a poetry which exalts not only the Lordship of God, and His beauty, (as the Psalms and elsewhere in the Old Testament do), but the Life and work of the Messiah, can only be celebrated through the redeemed in Christ.
-While we have sung in the true joy of exalting our sovereign God as a perfect God, the praise of the Son; the Merciful King and patient Judge, who showed God’s heart of Love on the Cross, and has not been a God of disappointment in the intervening centuries but proven true; this Lord’s praises have been unsung by the poets of His tribe, other themes less satisfying were pushed to serve, and when the Love Songs of God could not be suppressed, nonetheless it has been a spiritual wind that blew in the main without recording or being read by subsequent generations.
-But it is time to stand in the reverence, awe and dread, and loving worship and acknowledgment of God, as the One who fulfills His promises and is returning soon.
+Thus the true joy of a poetry which exalts not only the Lordship of God, and His beauty, (as the Psalms and elsewhere in the Old Testament do), but the Life and work of the Messiah, can only be celebrated in full by the redeemed.
+The love songs of God have been a spiritual wind that blew in the main without recording or being read by subsequent generations.
+But it is time to stand in the reverence, awe, dread, and loving worship of the One who fulfills His promises and is returning soon.

 The poetry of this world will never be as great as poetry that fills the lips of the one who gazes upon the form of the Holy God, because He is higher than all things, and it is only fitting that a pure heart made to sing by this Lord of Song will be given instrumental power to raise the skill above this grave and wanton world.